 - loss of muscle mass in the affected areas

-The muscle weakness will create problems such as:
+The muscle weakness will create problems such as difficulty lifting objects, running or getting out of a low seat.

 Oculopharyngeal muscular dystrophy

-In oculopharyngeal MD, symptoms are not usually apparent until a person is around 50 or 60 years old, although the abnormal gene that causes the condition will have been present since birth.
+In oculopharyngeal MD, symptoms are not usually apparent until a person is around 50 or 60 years old.
 It affects the muscles in the eyes (ocular) and the throat (pharyngeal).

 Symptoms of oculopharyngeal MD can include: